How Do You Convert A Fraction To A Whole Number

 One of the best ways to master fractions is to apply them in real-world situations.
 Look for opportunities to use fractions in your daily life.

 Whether you're cooking, baking, measuring, or calculating, fractions are everywhere.
-For instance, if a recipe calls for 3/4 cup of flour and you only want to make half the recipe, you'll need to calculate half of 3/4.
+Also, for instance, if a recipe calls for 3/4 cup of flour and you only want to make half the recipe, you'll need to calculate half of 3/4.
 By actively using fractions in practical situations, you'll reinforce your understanding and develop your skills.
 This also helps you see the relevance of fractions and makes learning more engaging.

 FAQ